ncbi/ribovore/documentation/ribotyper.md

 > ribotyper $RIBOSCRIPTSDIR/testfiles/example-16.fa test
 ```

-Like other Ribovore scripts, `ribotyper` takes 2 required command
+Like other Ribovore scripts, `ribotyper` takes two required command
 line arguments.
 Optional arguments are explained [below](#options).

 The first required argument is the sequence file you want to annotate.